-3. Motivate Employees
+5. Motivate and Enroll Employees

 Here are a few tips on how to keep employees motivated and energized:

-- Be flexible with work hours, sometimes time is more valuable than money.
+- Be flexible with work hours.
+Sometimes time is more valuable than money.

 - Include them in implementing new efficiency processes.

-4. Define a Process
+6. Define a Process and Use It

 “Start by looking at customer complaints and employee frustrations.
 These are often red flags for inefficiencies where you can improve your process.”